 STEP 2: ADJUSTMENTS

-A DREAM WITHOUT GOALS ARE JUST DREAMS
+A DREAM WITHOUT GOALS IS JUST A DREAM

 First, cross out the items you know won’t work in this room.
 A big comfy chair with ottoman, a rug, and bookcases…no can do.